RPasecky/Python-production-template/docs/faq.md

 ???+ Question
     # Why mkdocs over sphinx?
-    reStructured Text and Sphinx is way to tedious, though powerful.
+    Though powerful, reStructured Text and Sphinx is way toi tedious.
 With extension, you'll find almost all features are available in mkdocs, in a neat and productive way.
 Poetry and Markdown, are the two key factors driven me develop this template.